 -

-We will continue to provide Paratransit service using a similar service map as today, but our hours of service will change to match the rest of the network.
+In addition, our hours of service will change to match the rest of the network.

 The new Paratransit hours will be: